pytek-io/website/reflect/information/targeted_users.md

 ### Financial industry

-You are tired of pushing the limits of Excel based and want to use Python in a full blown enterprise application framework.
+Are you tired of pushing the limits of Excel based solutions?
 Reflect is a complete "full stack" solution, turning your Excel developers/users into highly productive Python/Web developers.
-It will allow you to build all ranges of applications from the simplest applications, to the most complex enterprise wide systems.
+It will allow you to build all ranges of applications from the simplest to the most complex enterprise wide systems.

 ### Startups